maxortner01/simple-compiler-utility/README.md

 # Simple Compiler Utility
 ### *Super Simple, Compiler-Abstract, C/C++ Compiling Utility*

-**At the moment this project has only been tested and compiled on the linux distro ubuntu.
-I will be testing and updating the code soon for windows support!**

 ## Why Use SCU

 I have found myself over the years growing increasingly resentful towards the tools out there used for compiling.
 Writing make files or cmake configurations for each project can be a total drag.
 Therefore, I wanted a utility that I can simply run in my project's directory and do all the heavy lifting.
 Another *very* important thing for me, is platform portability.
 Therefore, I strive to make this utility completely platform and compiler independent.